 Wendy Barlin, a Los Angeles-based certified public accountant, is starting to see trends play out as her largely business-owner clientele comes forward with questions about crypto.
 For instance, many jumped into the pool without realizing that they would likely be on their own for recording their realized gains and losses.

-While a traditional investment advisor might send you a 1099 at the end of the year to show you what you need to put down on your tax forms, a crypto exchange most likely will not.
+While a traditional investment advisor will probably send you a 1099 at the end of the year to show you what you need to put down on your tax forms, a crypto exchange might not.

 “I think this surprises a lot of average Americans who are dabbling in crypto, that they need to keep track of their money,” Barlin said.